Home Collections List of Top Money Market Mutual Funds in India (2026)

 HDFC Money Market Fund

 HDFC Money Market Fund invests in short-term money market instruments to provide steady income and liquidity.
-It focuses on credit quality and interest rate risk management for capital safety.
+It focuses on credit quality and interest rate risk management to safeguard capital.

 ICICI Pru Money Market Fund

 ICICI Pru Money Market Fund offers low-risk, short-term money market fund investment options.
-It aims for stable income, liquidity, and preservation of capital for investors.
+It aims to provide stable income, liquidity, and capital preservation for investors.

 Kotak Money Market Fund